Mesothelioma Cancer Life Expectancy Guide

 Since the average mesothelioma patient tends to be males aged 60-70 who were heavily exposed to asbestos during active work years, the cancer is already well-developed.
 These patients aren’t typically eligible for surgery.

-Older patients also may have debilitating health issues, such as cardiopulmonary diseases and hypertension, which reduce life expectancy.
+Older patients also may have chronic health issues, such as cardiopulmonary diseases and hypertension, which reduce life expectancy.

 Patients in these two age brackets (65-74 and 75-84) have the highest death totals.
 From 1999 through 2005, 12,150 out of the 18,068 recorded mesothelioma deaths occurred in patients aged 65 to 84.